DecentralizedJM/night-watchman-telegram-bot/FULL_SPEC.md

 - **Missing Profile Info**: Flags accounts with no username/name
 - **Auto-Actions**: Can auto-ban or restrict suspicious accounts
 - **New User Restrictions**: Blocks links/media for first 24 hours
+- **Bot Account Blocking**: Auto-bans bot accounts that try to join

 ### 5. Anti-Raid Protection
 - **Raid Detection**: Detects when 10+ users join within 5 minutes